haydengunraj/MotionTracker/README.md

 # MotionAnalysis

 Based on the (messy) tracking code contained in [daphTrack](https://github.com/haydengunraj/daphTrack), I decided to make a neater, more generalized toolset for tracking and analyzing the motion of objects.
 MotionAnalysis allows for object tracking using HSV thresholding.
 Moreover, a coordinate system and scale can be set on the video using simple drag and drop commands in order to convert image coordinates into real-world spatial coordinates.
-As a result, position, velocity, and acceleration values for the object can be computed in terms of real-world dimensions, allowing for meaningful analysis of the tracker data.
+As a result, position, velocity, and acceleration values for the object are computed in terms of real-world dimensions, allowing for meaningful analysis of the tracker data.

 ![Track](https://github.com/haydengunraj/MotionAnalysis/blob/master/samples/tracking.gif "Tracking")